Honey Bee Migration

 Description

-When a hive is too large, the bees create new queens (noted above) and swarm.
+When a hive is too large, the bees create new queens and swarm.
 In a rush of activity and noise, the old queen takes off with a large contingent of the hive, leaving the emerging young queen with the resources of the old hive; the established comb, the emerging brood and the returning field bees.
 The Swarm sets off in search of a new home.

 Sometimes a swarm will decide to make their home right out in the open, but typically they move on to another site, better protected and more suited for a home.
 If a beekeeper wants to catch a swarm, this is a perfect moment... they have no home and are easily within reach.
 All that is needed is an attractive home...